England | Scotland | Wales | Northern Ireland | Ireland

 24 hours Blood Pressure

-We offer contraceptive care and advice, including pill checks, fitting IUDs (coils) and implants.
-Emergency contraception (morning after pill) please ask the reception for an urgent appointment.
-If you would like to discuss an IUD or Implant please make an appointment to see Dr Maguire, Dr Gormley or Dr Lancashire.
+We offer contraceptive care and advice, including pill checks, contraceptive injections, fitting of Intrauterine Devices (IUD) also known as the 'contraceptive coil' and contraceptive implants.
+If you would like to discuss any of the above services please make an appointment to see Dr Maguire, Dr Gormley or Dr Lancashire.

 When you first learn you are pregnant you are able to access a midwife directly through the practice.
 You will be given a ‘booking appointment’ at which the midwife will ask you a few questions and carry out some general health checks.
 The midwife will provide you with information to help you make your choices regarding screening tests on offer to you.
 You will be seen regularly throughout your pregnancy either at the practice or at the hospital of your choice, or both.

 Tuesday 10.00 hrs - 12 noon (Appointments are also available outside of these times)